plone/archetypes.schemaextender/README.txt

   new fields and reorder fields.
 This is more costly than just adding new fields.

-* IBrowserLayerAwareExtender: this adpaters are making use of plone.browserlayer, so that the extender is only available if a layer is registered.
+* IBrowserLayerAwareExtender: this adapters are making use of plone.browserlayer, so that the extender is only available if a layer is registered.